katalinschmidt/katalinschmidt/README.md

 ### Üdv! 👋 🇺🇸 🇭🇺 🇩🇪

 My name is Katalin.
-I am a full-stack software engineer, currently working with Python at Pinwheel.
+I am a full-stack software engineer, currently working with Python at Pinwheel API.
 <br>

 I thrive in environments where I am continually being asked to learn and have a sense of ownership over the given product or service.
 I feel especially rewarded when I know that my work is having a direct, positive impact on someone else's day - be that an employee of a company where new technologies are being implemented or an end-user of an application.
 Bonus points if I can collaborate with a team that has great mentorship and diversity.